ejiroifie/to-do-list-project/README.md

   [x] Second: create li element
   [x] Append text node with variable todoTitle to that li element
   [x] Get ol (by classname) where newly created li needs to be appended
-  [X] Will have to remove old user input with empty string []
+  [X] Will have to remove old user input with empty string
+  [] If user clicks on any todo list item, it should strike through that item to show its done
+  [] Get small delete button for all the list items
+  [] If user clicks on delete button, remove that item from list
+  []